We are so glad you are here, considering placing an order.

 Right now, we focus on two techniques.

 Many of our pieces uses Lucky Buttons.
-We reinvented the quilting technique used to make fabric yoyos to sew Lucky Buttons.
+We reinvented the quilting technique used to make fabric yoyos to sew these textile balls.
 They are recycled fabric scraps that we cut into circles, gather with needle and thread, then stuff with pillow material.

 We source the scraps from upholstery companies, designers, and hobbyists who would otherwise throw them away.
 We save these pieces of textile from the landfills.
 From them we make bags, accessories, and furniture.